-Tech is constantly being outdated, and because of that, you might have a small gadget graveyard building up in your house somewhere.
-But you spent a decent amount of money on all that stuff, it shouldn’t go to waste!
-So before you get rid of it, let’s go over some cool stuff you can do with those dated pieces of tech.
+Tech is constantly being outdated.
+Because of that, you might have a small gadget graveyard built up in your house.
+You spent a decent amount of money on all that stuff.
+It shouldn’t go to waste!
+So before you get rid of it, let’s go over some cool things you can do with those dated pieces of tech.

 Whether it’s an old Windows desktop or an out-of-date Macbook, you might have a computer or two collecting dust in your closet.
 And while dated specs may make them difficult to use nowadays, there are a few things you can still use them for.

 - Turn it into a Chromebook: There is a way to squeeze some life and performance out of your old laptop or desktop before it finally dies out: Install ChromiumOS on it.
 ChromiumOS is the open-source version of Google’s Chrome OS, and it’s a less intensive operating system than something like Windows.
 While Chromium OS can’t do everything more complicated operating systems can, for most people it’s a more than fine replacement.